-- Extreme flood event in Catc. ment containing novel mine water treatment system - Mine water treatment system showed no change in performance related to flood - Longer term catchn ent water quality shows subtle response to extreme event - Input of hillslope material appears to attenuate dissolved zinc transport that equated to a 1 in 200-year event.
+Extreme rainfall events are predicted to become more frequent with climate change and can have a major bearing on instream solute and pollutant transport in mineralised catchments.
+The Coledale Beck catchment in northwest England was subject to an extreme rainfall event in December 2015 that equated to a 1 in 200-year event.
 The catchment contains the UK's first passive metal mine water treatment system, and as such had been subject to intense monitoring of solute dynamics before and after commissioning.
 Due to this monitoring record, the site provides a unique opportunity to assess the effects of a major storm event on (1) catchment-scale solute transport, and (2) the resilience of the new and novel passive treatment system to extreme events.
 Monitoring suggests a modest decline in treatment efficiency over time that is not synchronous with the storm event and explained instead by changes in system hydraulic efficiency.
 There was no apparent flushing of the mine system during the event that could potentially have compromised treatment system performance.
-Analysis of metal transport in the catchmont downstream of the mine suggests relatively subtle changes in instream chemistry with modest but statistically-significant reductions in zinc in the lower catchment irrespective of new condition after the extreme event, but most parameters of interest show no significant change.
-Increased export of colloidal iron and aluminium is associated with major landslips in the mid-catchment after the storm and provide fresh sorption sites to attenuate dissolved zing more rapidly in these locations, corroborated by laboratory experiments utilising site materials to invise ligate the attenuation/release of metals from stream and terrestrial sediments.
-The data are .mportant as they show both the resilience of passive mine water treatment systems to extreme events and the importance of catchment-scale monitoring to ensure continued effective ness of treatment initiatives after major perturbation.
+Analysis of metal transport in the catchment downstream of the mine suggests relatively subtle changes in instream chemistry with modest but statistically-significant reductions in zinc in the lower catchment irrespective of flow condition after the extreme event, but most parameters of interest show no significant change.
+Increased export of colloidal iron and aluminium is associated with major landslips in the mid-catchment after the storm and provide fresh sorption sites to attenuate dissolved zinc more rapidly in these locations, corroborated by laboratory experiments utilising site materials to investigate the attenuation/release of metals from stream and terrestrial sediments.
+The data are important as they show both the resilience of passive mine water treatment systems to extreme events and the importance of catchment-scale monitoring to ensure continued effectiveness of treatment initiatives after major perturbation.